 Not sure if you have hearing loss?
 That’s not uncommon.
 Hearing loss symptoms are subtle and typically emerge slowly.
 It frequently takes years for people to realize they have hearing loss.

 Also, we simply don’t test our hearing enough.
 The Centers for Disease Control and Prevention (CDC) notes that “less than half of adults who reported trouble hearing had seen a healthcare provider for their hearing in the past five years.”
 Can you remember the last time you had your hearing tested?

 There’s no reason we shouldn’t test our hearing more.
 There are quick, online hearing tests you can do for free.
 And many hearing healthcare professionals will also offer free hearing tests and evaluations (click here to find an authorized hearing professional near you).

-But short of having your hearing tested, there are many signs that point to hearing loss.
+But short of having your hearing tested, there are numerous signs that point to hearing loss.
 Here are 10 of the most common hearing loss symptoms.

 - You ask people to repeat what they just said

 Asking for repetition occasionally is normal, especially if you weren’t paying attention, the speaker is talking from a distance, or their lips are covered.
 But if you are asking people to repeat themselves often, it may be a symptom of hearing loss.

 - Everyone around you seems to mumble

 A common complaint of people who have hearing loss is that others aren’t speaking clearly.
 If you find yourself thinking people are mumbling and are hard to understand, that could be a sign of hearing loss.

 - You struggle hearing in noise